 The risk that UCEM will be unable to deliver its teaching through the VLE is low.
 To mitigate the risk of failure of the VLE, the VLE is hosted externally in a high availability cloud-based environment, so an outage is unlikely.
 In the highly unlikely event of an outage, the supplier contract includes 24/7 support, and UCEM would contact the supplier immediately.
-Full details are provided in the UCEM Business Continuity Plan.
+This risk is continuously monitored and is detailed in the UCEM Business Continuity Plan.

-UCEM runs some physical workshops to support delivery of its apprenticeship programmes.
+The majority of apprenticeship workshops are delivered online however UCEM occasionally runs some physical workshops to support delivery of its apprenticeship programmes.
 UCEM does not host the workshops at a specific location or campus, but instead hires venues in locations around England.
-For these students there is a low-moderate risk that a specific location could become unavailable for an individual workshop, for example if there are problems with the hire venue, including cancellation by the supplier.
+There is a moderate risk that a specific location could become unavailable.
+In this event UCEM will offer a suitable alternative location.
+If physical workshops cannot be held UCEM will offer online workshops as an alternative.